 - Best Tea If Nausea Is Due To Motion Sickness

 - Can Drinking Too Much Tea Make You Feel Sick?

 Best Teas If Nausea Is Due To Upset Stomach

 Ginger tea is one of the best teas for nausea.
 This is because ginger is frequently associated with alleviating all kinds of stomach problems, so it can definitely help relieve your symptoms.
 Plus, it doesn’t have many side effects.

 So, why is ginger so effective?
 Fresh ginger root contains a bioactive component called gingerol, along with compounds called shogaols.

 These components have been shown to improve the digestive system’s response times, making the stomach empty itself more quickly.
-This in turn can help relieve nausea.
+This, in turn, can help relieve nausea.
 Ginger root also has anti-inflammatory properties that have been shown to release hormones that directly calm the digestive system and reduce stomach pain and nausea.
 One study showed that ginger supplementation helped reduce nausea and vomiting by almost 50%!